ergo-services/ergo/docs/advanced/observer.md

 ## The node at a glance: Info

 The Info page answers the first question you ask: is this node healthy, and what is it running?
-Glance cards and live charts across the top track the numbers that move: process count split into total, running and zombie, event throughput published against received, memory used against live heap, CPU split into user and system time, goroutine count, and GC cycles with the next collection threshold.
+Three glance cards and three live charts across the top track the numbers that move: process count split into total, running and zombie; event throughput published against received; memory used against the GOMEMLIMIT ceiling; and per-second CPU split into user and system time.
 A climbing memory line or a growing process count shows up here first.

-Below the glance, **Node Runtime** identifies the node (name, CRC32, framework version, operating system and architecture, uptime) and **Node Config** holds two controls that take effect immediately: the [log level](../basics/logging.md), and the [tracing](distributed-tracing.md) sampler that decides whether the node starts new traces for messages sent through `node.Send()` and `node.Call()`.
+Below the glance, **Node** identifies it (name, CRC32, framework version, operating system and architecture), **Node Runtime** carries the figures the Go runtime reports (goroutines, live heap, the next GC threshold, GC cycles and the CPU fraction spent collecting), and **Node Config** holds two controls that take effect immediately: the [log level](../basics/logging.md), and the [tracing](distributed-tracing.md) sampler that decides whether the node starts new traces for messages sent through `node.Send()` and `node.Call()`.
 Turn the sampler up to investigate, and back off when you are done.

-The rest of the page summarizes the node without leaving it. **Registry** counts registered names, aliases and events. **Delivery Errors** splits failures four ways, send and call, local and remote, which separates "the target is gone" from "the network is broken". **Events** shows published, received, local sent and remote sent. **Cron** and **Tracing** count spans by kind (send, call, request, response, spawn, terminate) and list the tracing exporters and loggers currently registered, or say plainly that none are.
+The rest of the page summarizes the node without leaving it. **Registry** counts registered names, aliases and events. **Delivery Errors** splits failures four ways, send and call, local and remote, which separates "the target is gone" from "the network is broken". **Events** shows published, received, local sent and remote sent. **Loggers** shows the log volume per level beside the loggers currently registered, and **Tracing** counts spans by kind (send, call, request, response, spawn, terminate) beside the registered exporters.
+Both say plainly when nothing is registered.

 <details>